jguida941/pysort-visualizer/README.md

 You will land on the launcher window:

 1. **Single Visualizer** loads the production-ready tabbed workspace.
-2. **Compare Mode** opens the in-progress dual-pane view.
-Use it for exploratory testing only—the UX and determinism guarantees are still being finalized.
+2. **Compare Mode** dual-pane view.
+Compare different algorithms runtimes against eachother.

----

-## Working with the Single Visualizer
+## Working with the Single Visualizer or the Compare Visualizer

 - Enter comma-separated integers in the input field (numbers are automatically applied 1.5 seconds after you stop typing) or click **Generate** to use the active preset/seed.
 - Use **Start**, **Step ▶**, **Step ◀**, the timeline slider, or keyboard shortcuts to navigate.
 Every action replays the canonical `Step` sequence—no frame skipping.